Shabang-Systems/Condution/docs/source/guides/projects.rst

 Sequential or Parallel?
 -----------------------

+Parallel projects simply act like folders to group items, while sequential projects are useful for task lists that must be completed in order.

 Items in both parallel and sequential projects can be completed in any order.
-However, only the first item in a sequential project will show up in the Upcoming page, and Perspectives .
-Sequential projects are useful for task lists that must be completed in order.
+However, only the first item in a sequential project will show up in Upcoming and on the Calendar.
+Perspectives can also filter for all tasks or only the first "Available" task in a sequential project.

 Projects are parallel by default, but can be switched to sequential mode with the double ended arrow icon in the top left.